eManPrague/frui.ts/README.md

 This framework is designed to support both small and large applications with SOLID codebase.
 It is built on top of the [React](https://reactjs.org/) library, using [MobX](https://mobx.js.org/) and written in the modern TypeScript language.

+## Why should you use Frui.ts?

+Because you can write this:

+TODO - person model with validation, simple form with bound input and button, vm with canSave

 ## Motivation

 We were not happy with the currently popular event-sourced state management, and that logic is still usually dependant on the presentation structure.